realVinayak/PHSX815_Project4/README.md

 in this project are *average energy per spin*, *average absolute magnetism per spin*, *average heat capacity per spin* and *average magnetic susceptibility per spin*.
-Monte Carlo Markov Chain method is used to numerically estimate these physical values for a lattice with lattice size = `LATTICE_SIZE` over a range of temperature.
+Monte Carlo Markov Chain method is used to numerically estimate these physical values for a lattice with lattice size = `LATTICE_SIZE x LATTICE_SIZE` over a range of temperature.
 Then, these values are analyzed for sudden changes near the Curie Temperature which marks the phase transition.